1963 conclave

 A conclave was held from 19 to 21 June 1963 to elect a new pope to succeed John XXIII, who had died on 3 June 1963.
-Of the 82 eligible cardinal electors, all but two attended.
-On the sixth ballot, the conclave elected Cardinal Giovanni Battista Montini, the archbishop of Milan.
+It was the last conclave before the introduction of the current 80-year-old age limit for cardinal electors in 1970, and of the 82 members of the College of Cardinals, all but two attended.
+On the sixth ballot, the conclave elected Cardinal Giovanni Montini, the archbishop of Milan.
 After accepting his election, he took the name Paul VI.
 His coronation on 30 June 1963 was the latest papal coronation to date.

 Papabili

 John XXIII's death left the future of the Second Vatican Council in the balance, since the election of an anti-Council pope could have severely curbed the Council's role.
 The leading papabile candidates were Giovanni Montini of Milan, who had not been a cardinal at the previous conclave and was supportive of the reforms proposed at the Council; Giacomo Lercaro of Bologna, who was considered a liberal, close to John XXIII; and Giuseppe Siri of Genoa, papabile in 1958 and critical of these reforms.
 Gregorio Pietro Agagianian, the former Armenian Catholic Patriarch of Cilicia was also thought to be papabile.
 Reportedly, John XXIII had sent oblique signals indicating that he thought Montini would make a fine pope.